 Always contact your Quantum Rehab Provider if you have any questions regarding the batteries in your power chair and if they need to be serviced or replaced.

 The battery posts, terminals, and related accessories contain lead and lead compounds.
 Be sure to wear goggles and gloves when handling batteries and wash your hands after.
 Power chair batteries are heavy.
 If you are unable to lift that much weight, be sure to get help.
 Use proper lifting techniques and avoid lifting beyond your capacity.

-If you do not plan on using your power chair for an extended period, fully charge the batteries prior to storage.
+If you do not plan on using your narrow motorized wheelchair for an extended period, fully charge the batteries prior to storage.
 Disconnect the battery harnesses and store the power chair in a warm, dry environment.
 Avoid temperature extremes, such as freezing and excessively hot conditions, and never attempt to charge a frozen battery.
 A cold or frozen battery should be warmed for several days prior to recharging.

 Failure to regularly charge your batteries or failure to charge them to their full capacity before storing may result in permanent damage.
 This can cause unreliable performance and limited service life.
 It is recommended that you charge the batteries periodically throughout periods of prolonged storage to ensure proper performance.
 Read more on how often you should charge your power wheelchair batteries.

-Your power chair’s batteries must be disposed of according to applicable local and national statutory regulations.
+Your narrow wheelchair's batteries must be disposed of according to applicable local and national statutory regulations.
 Contact your local waste disposal agency or Quantum Rehab Provider for information on proper disposal of batteries.

 If you do not know who your provider is, you can send us an email, chat live with a representative on our website or call our Consumer Services Center to speak with one of our friendly representatives that would be happy to assist you in finding out who your provider is.